jimburton/scrabble/chapters/Chapter5.md

 ## Finding a word

-Now we know where the AI might be able to play a word, we need to pick a word based on the contents of the AI player's rack.
+Now we know where the library might be able to play a word, we need to pick a word based on the contents of the computer player's rack.

-To make things easier for ourselves, we won't consider blanks for now, and we will start with the simplest case: looking for words made from tiles in the AI player's rack plus one tile from the board, where that tile is the first or the last letter in the word.
+To make things easier for ourselves, we won't consider blanks for now, and we will start with the simplest case: looking for words made from tiles in the computer player's rack plus one tile from the board, where that tile is the first or the last letter in the word.

 We need to write functions to find all possible combinations of a list